Klipper3d/klipper/docs/commands/Firmware_Restart.md

 # FIRMWARE_RESTART - Restart Firmware

-Restarts the firmare on the MCU
+Restarts the firmware on the MCU